|TABLE OF CONTENTS

 (v) Copy, modify and use the APIs solely to develop Applications for use with the designated Service or Splunk Application (“Customer Applications”) and distribute Customer Applications solely for use with the designated Service or Splunk Application.
 The foregoing license is subject to the following conditions: (x) Splunk proprietary legends or notices contained in the APIs may not be removed or altered when used in or with the Customer Application; and (y) Customer may not make any statement that Customer Application is certified or that its performance is guaranteed by Splunk.
 Customer retains title to the Customer Applications, subject to Splunk’s ownership set forth in Section 4.1.
 If Customer allows end users of Customer Applications to modify or distribute the Customer Applications, Customer will limit such modification or distribution to use with the designated Service or Splunk Application only, and will flow down the conditions in (x) and (y) above to end users of Customer Applications.
 Customer agrees to assume full responsibility for the performance and distribution of Customer Applications.

 4.3 License Restrictions.
-The grant of rights to Customer in Section 4.2 is subject to the following restrictions and limitations: Customer may not, and may not permit any third party to: (a) reverse engineer (except to the extent specifically permitted by statutory law), decompile, disassemble or otherwise attempt to discover source code, object code or underlying structures, ideas or algorithms of the Services, the Splunk Software, the Splunk Applications, the Splunk Content or any software, documentation or data related to the Services, the Splunk Software, the Splunk Applications or Splunk Content, (b) modify, translate or create derivative works based on the Services, the Splunk Software, the Splunk Applications or Splunk Content, (c) use the Services, the Splunk Software, the Splunk Applications or Splunk Content for timesharing or service bureau purposes, or for any purpose other than its own internal purposes; or (d) use the Services, the Splunk Software, the Splunk Applications or Splunk Content other than in accordance with the Agreement and in compliance with all applicable laws and regulations (including but not limited to any applicable privacy and intellectual property laws).
+The grant of rights to Customer in Section 4.2 is subject to the following restrictions and limitations: Customer may not, and may not permit any third party to: (a) reverse engineer (except to the extent specifically permitted by statutory law), decompile, disassemble or otherwise attempt to discover source code, object code or underlying structures, ideas or algorithms of the Services, the Splunk Software, the Splunk Applications, the Splunk Content or any software, documentation or data related to the Services, the Splunk Software, the Splunk Applications or Splunk Content, (b) modify, translate or create derivative works based on the Services, the Splunk Software, the Splunk Applications or Splunk Content, (c) use the Services, the Splunk Software, the Splunk Applications or Splunk Content for timesharing or service bureau purposes, or for any purpose other than its own internal purposes; (d) access or use any Service in order to monitor its availability, performance, or functionality for competitive purposes; or (d) use the Services, the Splunk Software, the Splunk Applications or Splunk Content other than in accordance with the Agreement and in compliance with all applicable laws and regulations (including but not limited to any applicable privacy and intellectual property laws).
 Notwithstanding the foregoing, if any Splunk Application is provided to Customer under a separate license agreement that grants Customer more permissive or broader rights with respect to such Splunk Application (e.g., a separate license agreement that is provided to Customer as part of the provisioning process for such Splunk Application), then that separate license agreement, and not the Agreement, will govern Customer’s installation and use of such Splunk Application (but, for clarity, the Agreement will apply to all other Splunk Applications).

 5. CUSTOMER CONTENT